CheeseMistress/group5project/README.md

 - Heath Hinker

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please please let a team member know what you would like to change.

+- Clone the repository
+- Add your changes
+- Commit with a note
+- Push
+- Create a pull request

 Please make sure to update tests as appropriate.